Eng-Abdelrahman-M/AI-and-Data-Science/NLP/Text Clustering/README.md

 ## Project overview
-produce similar clusters and compare them; analyze the pros and cons of algorithms, generate and communicate the insights.
+Produce similar clusters and compare them; analyze the pros and cons of algorithms, generate and communicate the insights.

 ## Dataset
 - https://www.gutenberg.org/ebooks/1534